 - You can use an associate or paralegal to do most of the work and consult your lawyer for strategy or advice when complicated.
 If you can’t afford a lawyer, you could ask to be attended to by a lower cost team member and pay for the advice of the more experienced lawyer as needed

 - Do as much of the work as you can.
 Prepping emails, supplying documents in chronological order, being succinct with your needs/requests, filling out forms or submitting the documents to court

 - Have a clear plan of what you want.
 When you have a clear plan and work your way towards that outcome, you are likely to be more consistent.
 When you are more consistent, the less your will spend on your divorce

 - Choose appropriate alternative methods for reaching agreement.
 Mediation, collaborative law and arbitration are each great avenues to reach an agreement or settlement.
 Often while these options are often cheaper, they are far more efficient than the protracted court process

 - Reach agreements yourself with your ex and have it documented and lodged at court.
 When you can reach an in principal agreement with your ex-spouse and approach your lawyer to have it written up or reviewed, you will make a huge saving even if amendments have to be made

 - Have a Separation Strategist on your team.
 A Separation Strategist can help you get organised from the outset of the separation, coordinated throughout your journey and support you as you need (and when you need).
-A 45-minute Strategy Session has been incredibly valuable to many clients and is a fraction of the cost of your lawyer.
+A Strategy Session has been incredibly valuable to many clients and is a fraction of the cost of your lawyer.